rizahmeds/DSA/README.md

 ## Heap
 Heap data structure should be a compelte binary tree and parent nodes are either greater than or equal to or less than or equal to their children, depending on whether it's a max-heap or min-heap.
 Root should be largest in max-heap and smallest in min-heap.
-### When to use
-1.
-### When not to use

 ## Priority Queue
 In a priority queue, each element has an associated priority, which determines its order of service.
 Priority queue serves highest priority items first.
+Priority queue can be implemented using an array, a linked list, a heap data structure, or a binary search tree.
+Among these data structures, **heap data structure** provides an efficient implementation of priority queues.